Immunity-Boosting Foods For Kids During Their Exams

 During exam season, both kids and parents suffer from anxiety and exam fever.
-Taking undue stress, long hours of late night studying and unhealthy snacking is common during this period.
-Other factors like no activity or time to unwind, peer and parental pressure, bribing kids with food if they do academically well slowly cripple down a students immunity, the very health aspect that supports them during exams.
+Facing undue stress, long hours of late night studying, and unhealthy snacking is common during this period.
+Other factors like no activity or time to unwind, peer and parental pressure, bribing kids with food if they do academically well slowly cripple a student’s immunity, the very health aspect that supports them during exams.

 No doubt exams play an important role in shaping a student’s career and life, but there is no point in aiming for high grades if health is going to be compromised.
 Exams will come and go, but a student’s immunity will be with them before, during and even after the exam.

 We are what we eat

 We are what we feed ourselves and this holds true for kids as well.
 Every food choice they are provided with passes through the gut, where almost 80 per cent of our immunity lies.
 The right kind of food rich in vitamins, minerals, antioxidants, probiotics, good quality carbs, protein and fats can strengthen immunity.
 In contrast, the wrong kind of food processed and laced with sugar, salt and trans fat can weaken immunity, and make kids susceptible to the common cold, cough, chest congestion, and fever.

 Furthermore, too much salt or sugar can cause acidity, constipation, bloating and flatulence.
 A toxic and unhealthy gut is a recipe for low immunity as well as low cognitive abilities.
 After all, the gut is our second brain.
 It has every connection with our mental health.
 The right kind of diet can have a multitude of benefits.

 Rewarding kids with chocolate or a pizza is only going to give a temporary false high and crash down, leaving them irritable.
 This will also destroy good gut bacteria and encourage bad bacteria/yeast to thrive thereby setting up the immunity for failure.